-We partner with many non-profits and schools, including DC Central Kitchen, where Dan teaches quarterly classes in personal development and time management.
-We also support chef interns in our restaurants as part of their job training programs.
+We currently partner with DC schools and their Career Technical Education programs to educate and provide internship opportunities for high school students in hospitality and culinary arts programs.
+We previously partnered with DC Central Kitchen, where Dan taught quarterly classes in personal development and time management.
 Many of our former DC Central Kitchen interns have successfully become full-time employees in our kitchens.
-Since 2011, we have provided funding to The George Washington University for the largest restaurant-owned apiary in the country to expand honey bee research.
+We also provided funding to The George Washington University for the largest restaurant-owned apiary in the country to expand honey bee research.

 When COVID-19 landed in our region, we doubled down on our philanthropic efforts, expanding existing partnerships and developed new ones, including work with pastors in Wards 7&8, World Central Kitchen, Last Call for Food, Feed the Fight, and many more.
 Our primary focus was to provide ongoing support for communities in need and our frontline workers with food, Founding Spirits Hand Sanitizer, and PPE.

 As members of the Founding Circle for DC’s Conscious Capitalism chapter, we participate in educational efforts and outreach and supporting groups across our regions and beyond, including Food Tank, Best Buddies, and the Ferguson Foundation to name a few.